ga-wdi-pvd/express-mongoose/readme.md

 Write down **up to three questions** on topics you would like further clarification on.
 We will spend 15 minutes going over this (and the MVC chart) afterwards.

+### Note

+You may notice that we do things a bit differently in this example than we have in previous classes.
+For example, we use promises instead of callbacks when making Mongoose queries.

+This is to demonstrate that there is no single way of creating a Mongoose-Express app.
+If any of these differences seem confusing, don't hesitate to ask an instructor about them!

 ## Before We Continue!

 You are welcome to code along during the "I Do's" and "We Do's" in this lesson plan.
 We do ask, however, that **if you fall behind, do not attempt to catch up during those sections**.
 Instead, tilt down your screen and watch / take notes.